VBhojawala/vbhojawala.github.io/pages/python/02_ControlFlow_Looping/01_Conditional_Execution.md

 <div id="tut-content">
     <ul>
-        <li> <strong>In 'and' logical operation  expr1 and exp2, if expr1 is evaluated as False python will not evaluate expr2.</strong> </li>
+        <li> In 'and' logical operation  expr1 and exp2, if expr1 is evaluated as False python will not evaluate expr2. </li>
-        <li> <strong>For 'or' logical operation expr1 or expr2 , if expr1 is True it will return True without evaluating expr2.</strong> </li>
+        <li> For 'or' logical operation expr1 or expr2 , if expr1 is True it will return True without evaluating expr2. </li>
     </ul>
 </div>